chcederquist/rapid-xml-to-js/README.md

 # rapid-xml-to-json

-**rapid-xml-to-json** is a blazing-fast, lightweight XML parser designed for simple hierarchical XML data.
+**rapid-xml-to-json** is a fast, lightweight XML parser designed for simple hierarchical XML data.

 ## Features